mmuratarat/mmuratarat.github.io/_pages/faq.md

 outliers = [x for x in data if x < lower or x > upper]
 {% endhighlight %}

 Several methods are used to identify outliers in multivariate datasets.
 Two of the widely used methods are: (1) Mahalanobis Distance, (2) Difference in Fits / Cook’s Distance, (3) Isolation Forest, (4)  DBScan (Density Based Spatial Clustering of Applications with Noise) Clustering.
 It is a clustering algorithm that is used cluster data into groups.
 It is also used as a density-based anomaly detection method with either single or multi-dimensional data.
-Other clustering algorithms such as k-means and hierarchal clustering can also be used to detect outliers.
+Other clustering algorithms such as K-means and hierarchical clustering can also be used to detect outliers.

-You can even treat outliers as anomaly and use a an Anomaly Detection algorithm.
+You can even treat outliers as anomaly and use an Anomaly Detection algorithm.
 Modified Thompson Tau test is another method used to determine if an outlier exists in a data set.

 #### What is the difference between norm and distance?